developerphilosophy/simple-logger/Readme.md

 You can pass various options as an options object when initializing the logger.
 Options available:

-1. _cycleTime_: The time in milliseconds when a new log file should be created, defaults to 86400000 ms or 24 hrs
+1. _cycleTime_: The time in milliseconds after which a new log file should be created, defaults to 86400000 ms or 24 hrs
-2. _removeTime_: The time in milliseconds, log files older than this will be remove.
+2. _removeTime_: The time in milliseconds, log files older than this will be removed.
 It runs with the cycle time, defaults to 604800000 ms or 7 days
 3. _logsDir_: The path and name of logs directory.
 Defaults to creation of **logs** directory in the current directory
 4. _writeToFile_: By default all logs are written to file as well as console(logs are not written to console if **NODE_ENV** is set to **"testing"**).
 It takes a boolean value and can be set to **false**, if you only want to write the logs to console.
 It is set to **true** by default.